 </plist>

-Now, we can implement Google Maps to the Flutter widget page.
+Now, we can implement Google Maps in the Flutter widget page.
 Create a new Dart file to display Google Maps.

 touch lib/mapswidget.dart